 Someone who has lost a mother doesn’t have time to think about the future.
 Such a statement will bring more sorrow since he will be forced to think of his own death too.

 Your friend may also not be a believer in meeting people after death.
 Since each person has his own beliefs about what happens to those who die, it is wise to keep off that topic.

 I will always stand with you

-Avoid making this and any other promise to someone who has lost a mother unless you are sure you will fulfill the promise you are making.
+Avoid making this and any other promise as a way of consoling someone who lost a mother unless you are sure you will fulfill the promise you are making.

 Whenever we see someone in sorrow, we get tempted to make promises.
 There is nothing wrong with making promises to someone who has lost his mother but since most promises go unfulfilled, it is wise to avoid them.

 If you have purposed to stand with the person through the difficult time, let them see it through your actions.

 Making a promise to someone who has lost a mother and failing to fulfill it will cause the bereaved person more pain.

 Your presence is sufficient.
 Don’t fall for the temptation of making a promise so that you look like a good person.